scalegenius/pg_bitemporal/docs/bitemporal.md

 * Temporal Primary Key is the primary key of a temporal table.
 It is usually a natural key plus the effective and asserted time periods.
+In our implementation we reference this natural key as a business key.
+In addition a surrogate key may be created.

 * Temporal Referential Integrity is a standard referential integrity constraint with a time dimensions.
-For example a foreign key RI between two bitemporal tables.

   Temporal referential integrity is the constraint that the bitemporal extent of every row about a thing is [contained in] the bitemporal extent of a set of one or more rows has an existence dependency.